 Most gallstones are asymptomatic.
-In the United States, approximately 14 million men and 6 million women with age range of 20 to 74 have gallstones.
+In the United States, approximately 14 million women and 6 million men with an age range of 20 to 74 have gallstones.
 The prevalence increases as a person ages.
 Obesity increases the likelihood of gallstones, especially in women due to increases in biliary secretion of cholesterol.
 On the other hand, patients with drastic weight loss or fasting have a higher chance of gallstones secondary to biliary stasis.
 Furthermore, there is also a hormonal association with gallstones.
 Estrogen has been shown to result in an increase in bile cholesterol as well as a decrease in gallbladder contractility.
-Women of reproductive age or on birth control medication that have estrogen have a two fold increase in gallstone formation compared to males.
+Women of reproductive age or on birth control medication that have estrogen have a two-fold increase in gallstone formation compared to males.
 People with chronic illness such as diabetes also have an increase in gallstone formation as well as reduced gallbladder wall contractility due to neuropathy.

 Gallstones occur when substances in the bile reach their limits of solubility.
 As bile becomes concentrated in the gallbladder, it becomes supersaturated with these substances, which in time precipitate into small crystals.
 These crystals, in turn, become stuck in the gallbladder mucus, resulting in gallbladder sludge.
 Over time, these crystals grow and form large stones.
 Complications caused by gallstones are a direct consequence of occlusion of the hepatic and biliary tree by sludge and stones.